 CAREER AND ALUMNI SERVICES 66

 Career Services 66

 Alumni Relations 66

-REGULATION OF CONDUCT AND
+REGULATION OF CONDUCT AND DISCIPLINARY PROCEDURES 66

-66

 Rules and Regulations 66

 Disciplinary Process 68

 Warnings 68

 Penalties 68

-Appealing a Charge of Academic Dishonesty or Policy Violation 68
+Appealing a Charge of Academic Dishonesty or Policy Violation 69

-Appealing a Decision Made by the Appeals and Disciplinary Committee 68
+Appealing a Decision Made by the Appeals and Disciplinary Committee 69

 Dismissal by the Institute 69

 STUDENT INTERNSHIPS 69

 Overview of Internships for Credit 69

 Objectives of Internship Programs 69

 CHANGE OF MAJOR AND GRADUATION 69

 Requesting a Change of Major 69

 Graduation Requirements 70

 Applying for Graduation 70

-Graduation Application Process 70
+Graduation Application Process .
+71

-70

-Graduating with Academic Honors 70

-Graduating with Academic Honors
+Graduating with Academic Honors .
+71

-EDUCATIONAL RIGHTS AND PRIVACY 70 71
+EDUCATIONAL RIGHTS AND PRIVACY OF STUDENT RECORDS 71

+Release of Student Directory, Academic, and Financial Records .
+71

+Personal Data Protection Act 71